kermitt2/biblio-glutton/Readme.md

 - 115,972,356 indexed records (perfect match with metadata db)
 - around 6:30 for indexing (working on the same time on the computer), 4797 records/s
 - 25.94GB index size

+Like for the metadata database, the Crossref objects of type `component` are skipped.

 ## Matching accuracy